VishakhaAwasthi01/JavaScriptChallenges/README.md

  </details>

  ## 9. Check Palindrome.
-### Writ a javaScript program to check whether a string is palindrome or not.
+### Write a javaScript program to check whether a string is palindrome or not.

 ```js
 console.log(isPalindrome("Madam")); //true